 What followed was a dream debut for the young Italian, whose moment of magic saw the Red Devils regain their position at the top of the Premier League.

-Ryan Giggs’ pass is threaded into the feet of Macheda, who turns sharply before curling a wondrous finish beyond Brad Friedel to spark euphoric scenes inside Old Trafford.
+Ryan Giggs’ pass was threaded into the feet of Macheda, who turned sharply before curling a wondrous finish beyond Brad Friedel to spark euphoric scenes inside Old Trafford.

 Michael Owen’s free transfer move to Manchester United was greeted with a lukewarm reception, the former Liverpool forward proving rather unpopular on both sides of the north-west divide upon his arrival at Old Trafford.

 Owen’s career had taken a downturn in fortunes since his initial exciting emergence, but Sir Alex Ferguson retained belief that a natural goalscorer could prove a fine addition to his ranks.

 Injuries may have robbed Owen of his electric speed, though his razor-sharp instincts around the box remained in tact and his first home goal for the Red Devils proved one to savour.

 — Premier League (@premierleague) September 20, 2019